nmarshall23/necromancers-fortnight/NPC-data/Welcome-01-Starting Dialog.md

 ## Response:
    - What do you mean?

-   Well you see the Necromancer was beated many years ago, before I was born.
+   Well you see the Necromancer was beated many years ago, sometime before I was born.

 ## Response:
    - That's not possible.

+    That's what the last people said. <Shrugs> I've chores to do best of luck.

+## Response:
+    - Wait can you tell me what happened?

     If you help me with a few chores, I will tell you all that I know.

 ## Response:
    - Sure, I will help. ( GOTO: 03a)